Kreyu/data-table-bundle/docs/features/type-classes.md

 Multiple parts of the bundle, such as columns, filters etc. are described using the type classes.
-Their purpose and method of definition is very similar to the [Symfony Form Types](https://symfony.com/doc/current/reference/forms/types.html), which means knowing how these work really helps in understanding most of the bundle.
+Their purpose and method of definition is very similar to the [Symfony Form Types](https://symfony.com/doc/current/reference/forms/types.html), which means knowing how these works really help in understanding most of the bundle.

 Following parts of the bundle are defined using the type classes: